 Friendly waitress with 2+ years experience at busy restaurants in Centre City.
 Skilled at serving large parties, adept at pushing menu specials, and educated on extensive French and Italian wine list and proper pairing recommendations.
 Capable of serving 30+ tables and 120+ dining guests in a single shift.
 Seeking to leverage knowledge of fine dining and Central European fare to become the next waitress at Fiorello’s Restaurant.

 May 2018–July 2019

 - Served dining guests for lunch and dinner shifts, as well as private parties and catering events, in a fast-paced and popular fine dining setting.

-- Seated diners, took orders, and delivered food and beverages accurately, efficiently, and with a friendly attitude.
+- Seated guests, took orders, and delivered food and beverages accurately, efficiently, and with a friendly attitude.

 - Memorised daily specials and large wine menu to push customers on the most appropriate food and beverage options.

 - Learned authentic French and Italian cuisine items and wine pairing knowledge to give proper suggestions for any client’s taste.